 - To ensure sufficient liquidity is maintained in the Government's cash balances to meet all financial obligations as they fall due; and

-- To obtain a return on the Government's cash balances in line with the benchmark while adhering to the investment guidelines approved by the Treasurer
+- To obtain a return on the Government's cash balances in line with the benchmark while adhering to the investment guidelines approved by the Treasurer.

-As at 30 June 2012, the investment portfolio totalled approximately $655 million.
+As at 30 June 2016, the investment portfolio totalled approximately $935 million.

-Medium Term Investment Fund (MTIF)
+Medium Term Investment Fund

-The Medium Term Investment Fund (MTIF) is a segregated pool of investments held with the Central Holding Authority (CHA) and commenced on 27 November 2007 with an initial investment of $50 million.
+The Medium Term Investment Fund (MTIF) is a segregated pool of investments held with CHA and commenced on 27 November 2007 with an initial investment of $50 million.
 The MTIF primarily represents surplus funds that have accumulated and not yet been expended by Territory Government agencies.
 In November 2014, the fund was increased by $100 million following a review of the CHA investment portfolio guidelines.
 In May 2016, $100 million were redeemed from the fund to the Infrastructure Development Fund.

-The Corporation is responsible for monitoring and reporting on the performance of the fund and managing the relationship with the investment manager.
+NTTC is responsible for monitoring and reporting on the performance of the fund and managing the relationship with the investment manager.

-As at 30 June 2012, the market valuation of the MTIF totalled $61.9 million.
+As at 30 June 2016, the market valuation of the MTIF totalled $81.4 million.

-Conditions of Service Reserve (COSR)
+Conditions of Service Reserve

-The Conditions of Service Reserve (COSR) is a segregated pool of investments held within the Central Holding Authority (CHA).
+The Conditions of Service Reserve (COSR) is a segregated pool of investments held within CHA.

-The Corporation is responsible for monitoring and reporting on the performance of the fund and managing the relationship with the fund managers.
+NTTC is responsible for monitoring and reporting on the performance of the fund and managing the relationship with the fund managers.

-As at 30 June 2012, the market valuations of the COSR fund totalled $434.8 million.
+As at 30 June 2016, the market valuations of the COSR fund totalled $654 million.